openaire/guidelines/docs/common/projectid.rst

-An authoritative `list of projects <http://api.openaire.eu/oai_pmh?verb=ListRecords&set=projects&metadataPrefix=oaf>`_ is exposed by OpenAIRE through OAI-PMH, and available for all repository managers.
+An authoritative `list of projects <https://api.openaire.eu/search/projects>`_ is exposed by the OpenAIRE API, and available for all repository managers.
 Values include the project name and project ID.
 The projectID equals the Grant Agreement identifier, and is defined by the `info:eu-repo namespace <http://purl.org/eu-repo/semantics/#info-eu-repo-GrantAgreementIdentifiers>`_ term grantAgreement.

 The syntax is::